Is HBOT HSA/FSA Eligible? What Your Insurance Actually Covers

 The FDA recognizes HBOT for 14 approved conditions, including diabetic wounds, carbon monoxide poisoning, crush injuries, and decompression sickness.
 These are primarily acute or surgical recovery scenarios, not wellness optimization.

 However, peer-reviewed research has documented HBOT's cellular benefits for recovery, fatigue, and brain fog in healthy populations—the core audience at Wellness Elite Fitness.
-A 2023 systematic review in Undersea & Hyperbaric Medicine (PMID 36923876) found HBOT associated with improved oxygen utilization and reduced inflammatory markers in non-hypoxic populations.
+Studies have associated HBOT with improved oxygen utilization and reduced inflammatory markers in non-hypoxic populations.

 Wellness-Focused HBOT and HSA/FSA Eligibility